mmbman/Katagiri/1987-01-24-Zazen-Dropping-Off-Body-and-Mind.md

 ### Transcript

 <p align="center" style="font-style: italic">
-<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/zazen-dropping-off-body-and-mind" target="_blank">Listen to this talk on mnzencenter.org</a>
+<a href="https://www.mnzencenter.org/the-dainin-katagiri-audio-archive/zazen-dropping-off-body-and-mind" target="_blank">Listen to this talk</a>
 </p>

 Nyojo Zenji (Tiantong Rujing), Dogen Zenji's teacher, mentioned that “sanzen is zazen.”
 Zazen is *shinjin datsuraku*, “body and mind casting off” or “casting off body and mind.” [...]
 This is the key point of our practice of meditation, the Zen meditation we do.
 So today I would like to say [something] about this.